-The answer is we can’t do it faster.
-We can’t give excess force.
-Not only it stops tooth movement but also it will damage your tooth permanently.
+The answer is we can’t do it faster because we can’t put excess force.
+Not only does it stop tooth movement but also it will damage your tooth permanently.

 However, you can take some steps so that power chain braces treatment can’t be delayed and your orthodontist can remove the elastics at the right time.
 You need to do the following-

 - Follow the proper flossing and brushing method with the power chain and braces from your orthodontist.

 - Stop eating hard, crunchy or sticky foods, and take soft and liquid foods.